Introduction to Alter Table Mysql

 [ FIRST | AFTER name_of_existing_column ];

-Where all the names used have the same as ADD command except name_of_column_to_modify that stands for the name of the existing column that needs to modify.
+All the names used have the same ADD command except name_of_column_to_modify, which stands for the existing column’s name that needs to be modified.

 Let us alter the joining date column by setting the default value to “2020-05-01”.
-For this, we will make the use of the following ALTER TABLE query with MODIFY clause in the following way –
+We can use the following ALTER TABLE query with MODIFY clause in the following way –

 Code #1